-- Section 2.
+- 6.8.
+The proposed layout in relation to the retained trees is shown in the Tree Retention and Removal Plan in Section 2.
 The proposed access tracks onto the site will make use of existing access, in particular, the tracks passing adjacent to trees and hedgerows.
 The existing tracks have been used by agricultural machinery for many decades.
 However, the low branches above some sections of proposed access route will need to be crown-lifted to provide in the region of 5m of ground clearance.
 At present clearance along the routes is sufficient and it is recommended that the levels of the tracks be retained.
-If the surface is to be improved this should be done by adding a top-dressing and retaining the existing materials as a sub-base. - Woodland (RAW), is presently shown to be within the Ancient Woodland Buffer.
-The layout of panels and fencing should be reconfigured to avoid the buffer At the north of G33, the fencing should be moved to the topside of G27 to ensure sufficient clearance. - T38, a crown lift to allow the fencing beneath is feasible provided that the works be carried out in accordance with BS 3998:2010.
+If the surface is to be improved this should be done by adding a top-dressing and retaining the existing materials as a sub-base. - 6.9.
+The layout of solar panels and security fencing to the north & west of G33 and G35, the Restored Ancient Woodland (RAW), is presently shown to be within the Ancient Woodland Buffer.
+The layout of panels and fencing should be reconfigured to avoid the buffer At the north of G33, the fencing should be moved to the topside of G27 to ensure sufficient clearance. - 6.10.
+The security fencing will pass beneath the moderate quality trees T28, T38 and T46.
+In the case of T28 and T38, a crown lift to allow the fencing beneath is feasible provided that the works be carried out in accordance with BS 3998:2010.
 The fencing proposed beneath T46 should be locally adjusted to move eastwards and avoid a development clash.